 The Illinois State Board of Education requires all students enrolled in teacher certification programs to complete 100 hours of clinical experience in a recognized elementary or secondary school prior to student teaching.
-The professional education requirements are in addition to the content area major and are as follows (P.E. majors, please refer to the academic catalog):
+The professional education requirements are in addition to the content area major and are as follows:

 - Take Education Foundations (EDFN) courses prior to admission to Goodwin College of Education

 - Apply to the Goodwin College of Education

 - EDFN 307 3 Credit Hours: Psychology of Instruction and Learning.
 This course includes 20 self-placed clinical hours.

 - SCED 311 3 Credit Hours: Writing Intensive Program: School Curriculum

 - LTCY 301 3 Credit Hours: Teaching Literacy in Junior and Senior High Schools

 - Must be admitted into the Goodwin College of Education

 - SCED 311 requires 21+ credit hours completed in content area

 - 2.75 GPA in content major